 Luckily, Krock and Shotgrid have a client review system.
 However, Krock’s system requires no additional steps, compared to Shotgrid, where multiple steps and duplications of files are required to offer the client’s feedback.
 In Krock, the client will find a one-click review system with hustle-free onboarding.

-One more feature that makes Krock stand out is second-site integration.
-For instance, Zoom and Jitsi integrations allow to quickly jump on a call and start conference directly from the platform.
 Slack integration allows you to receive notifications from Krock directly into your team’s Slack channel.
 And Google Drive integration saves you the time you otherwise would spend on downloading and uploading files.

 In Krock, you can connect Google Drive and add required files to the platform in one click.
 You definitely can operate without this combination, but it is the details like this that make your workflow run smoothly.

 Storyboards are helpful for any creative project you’re working on.
 They can help you plan the production pipeline and visualize your final result before all the work is done.
 Shotgrid has a feature that allows users to create a sequence of images to resemble a storyboard.
-However, with that said, this isn’t quite the same as a full storyboard builder.
+However, with that said, this isn’t quite the same as a full storyboard creator.
 On top of that, you can’t download the file as a PDF – useful detail when you need to prepare for a presentation or a pitch.

 Storyboard Builder in Krock